 The course is reasonably challenging, at least for someone as platforming-impaired as I am, so I decided to cheat and just use Linux's xdotool command to script a solution to the course which gets me all the rings.
 For ease of tweaking and management, I did it via a short little Python script which just builds an xdotool commandline and then executes it at the end.

-Note that xdotool is only going to exist on Linux (or other UNIXy systems which use Xorg, though of course those systems wouldn't have an Owlboy port), so Windows and Mac users won't be helped out by this.
-You could take a look at the script for the timings (or below on this page) to plug into a similar utility on Win/Mac, though, assuming such a thing exists.
+Note that xdotool is only going to exist on Linux (or other UNIXy systems which use Xorg, though of course those systems wouldn't have an Owlboy port), so Windows and Mac users can't use this version.
+An intrepid user on Steam ported this to an AutoHotkey script which should work on Windows, so check that out if you're on Windows.

 Here's the script: owlboy-cannon.py

 As it says in the script itself, up near the top:

 It expects the player to start right on top of the "Ranking" sign, on the ground to the right of the cannon, as if the player's just respawned after an unsuccessful attempt.